platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 ### Sort the listing by top quotes

-Now that users can like their favourite quotes, as a final step, we'll allow for sorting quotes on the listing page by the number of likes they have.
+Now that users can like their favourite quotes, as a final step, we will allow for sorting quotes on the listing page by the number of likes they have.

-Let's update **`src/pages/index.astro`** to read a `sort` query string parameter and use it the GraphQL query that we make to our API:
+Let us update **`src/pages/index.astro`** to read a `sort` query string parameter and use it the GraphQL query that we make to our API:

 ```astro